Stand up for the facts!

 "Our analysis suggests that it ‘would,’ but of course, nothing is certain in this world or this life," said Christopher Wimer, one of the Columbia report’s co-authors.

-The projected decline in poverty isn’t due to just the child tax cut expansion.
+The projected decline in poverty isn’t just because of the child tax cut expansion.

 Biden’s comments at the roundtable referred to the child tax credit.
 But the Columbia analysis also factored in several other parts of Biden’s proposal when determining the cut in the poverty rate, including an extension of food stamp increases, additional stimulus payments, and an extension of expanded unemployment insurance.